Hitachi Rail Italy: Controversies during the 2000s

 In 1991, 100 4000 Series railcars from AnsaldoBreda were delivered to the Washington Metropolitan Area Transit Authority.
 On 4 July 2010, after several incidents where the doors would open while the train was in motion, Metro removed the fleet for repairs until 20 July that year.
 On 17 November 2016 Metro discovered an error in which a 4000-series car would display an incorrect speed limit to a train operator while in manual mode (which is the only mode used since the June 2009 Washington Metro train collision).
 On 7 June 2017 Metro announced that the 4000-series cars would be fully retired and removed from service on 1 July 2017, and by that date all cars were taken out of service.

-Delivery of 83 IC4 AnsaldoBreda trainsets for the Danish State Railways DSB was originally planned for 2003-2006.
+Delivery of 83 IC4 AnsaldoBreda trainsets for the Danish State Railways DSB was originally planned for 2003–2006.

 However, the last train was delivered only in 2013 and IC4 trains have seen many technical problems during their service.
 DSB announced in 2016 that the trains would be withdrawn from service from 2024.

-After winning a big contract for the Dutch Belgium Fyra project in 2004, nine V250 train units were delivered to the Dutch partner NS over five years later than originally contracted.
-Soon after the trains went into service om the highspeed line between the Netherlands and Belgium, the V250 suffered a number of severe technical problems.
+After winning a big contract for the Dutch-Belgium Fyra project in 2004, nine V250 train units were delivered to the Dutch partner NS over five years later than originally contracted.
+Soon after the trains went into service on the high-speed line between the Netherlands and Belgium, the V250 suffered a number of severe technical problems.
 The Fyra had a poor reputation for reliability.
 After a month of operations more than 5% of all trains were cancelled and less than 45% of them ran on schedule.
 On 31 May 2013, the Belgium partner NMBS/SNCB announced that they would exit the Fyra project and cancel the contract with AnsaldoBreda.